 Every day, in our communities and our work, we see the consequences of institutionalized oppression and colonialism of the marginalized communities we serve.

 We acknowledge the unconscionable acts committed at residential schools.
-We will not look away from our country’s past – and will support the difficult work toward meaningful reconciliation.
+We will not look away from the country’s past – and will support the difficult work toward meaningful reconciliation.

-We stand with Indigenous communities in their call for:
+We stand with Indigenous peoples in their call for:

 - A federally-funded investigation into all residential schools in Canada

 - The federal government to follow through on the Truth and Reconciliation Commission’s calls to action